 \section{Experiments}

-Firstly, we empirically show that \textsc{GramClust} outperforms, on three datasets, other baselines addressing robustness without group annotation.
-Secondly, we present an empirical analysis of our approach, including: the importance of using Gram matrices to capture style, the impact of the choice of layers to extract features from, and the impact of the number of clusters.
-The code will be published if the paper is accepted.
+In this section, we evaluate the capacity of \textsc{GramClust} to improve group robustness on image classification datasets with spurious correlations.
+In \cref{subsec:comparative_results}, we empirically show that it outperforms other baselines addressing robustness without group annotation on three datasets.
+We then present in \cref{subsec:empirical_analysis} an empirical analysis of our approach, including the importance of using Gram matrices as visual features, the impact of the choice of layers to extract features from, and the impact of the number of clusters.
+The code is available with the supplementary material.